AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex.md

 >
 >* [Add WebEx as a LaunchPoint Service](/help/marketo/product-docs/administration/additional-integrations/add-webex-as-a-launchpoint-service.md)
 >* [Create a New Event Program](/help/marketo/product-docs/demand-generation/events/understanding-events/create-a-new-event-program.md)
->* Set the appropriate [flow actions](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/add-a-flow-step-to-a-smart-campaign.md)to track engagement
+>* Set the appropriate [flow actions](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/add-a-flow-step-to-a-smart-campaign.md) to track engagement
+>* Make sure you're using Webex Events (classic)

 First create a Webex Event in the WebEx Event Center.
 Marketo only uses specific settings and fields for your integration, which we’ll go through shortly.
 Other fields that you might want to configure for WebEx are explained in the [WebEx Event Center User Guide](https://www.cisco.com/c/dam/en/us/td/docs/collaboration/meeting_center/wbs298/wx_ec_host_ug.pdf).

+>[!IMPORTANT]
+>
+>Marketo Engage only supports events created in Webex Events (classic).
+Marketo does not support events created in Webex Events (new) at this time.

 ## Basic Information {#basic-information}